esakal/react-workshop/workshop-guides/1-novice/novice-3.md

-# React workshop - Epic Novice-3
+# React workshop - Unit Novice-3

 ## Overview
-This epic covers basic yet important behaviors of components.
+This unit covers practical use-cases with components.
 Let's start playing with React :)

-Enjoy!

-## Epic Tickets
+## Unit Tickets
-> NOTICE: before you start working, please checkout  [novice-3](https://github.com/esakal/react-workshop/tree/novice-3) and use it to develop this epic tasks
+> NOTICE: before you start working, please checkout branch [novice-3](https://github.com/esakal/react-workshop/tree/novice-3) and use it to develop this unit tasks

 ### Ticket Novice-3 (conditional rendering)
 - [ ] create file `.env` based on content of `.env.template`, ask the keys from the presenter..